Current government guidance has been re-issued for PPE use and standard infection control procedures when treating clients with suspected COVID-19.

 - Pre-appointment COVID check

-- Face mask worn by therapist
+- Face mask worn if required by risk assessment

 - Ventilation of property where appropriate